Prit-Bhuva/custom-slug-manager/readme.md

 ## Description

-**Slug Editor for WordPress** allows administrators to customize or remove slugs for post types and taxonomies.
+**Custom Slug Editor** allows administrators to customize or remove slugs for post types and taxonomies.
 Simplify your URL structure and optimize your site's permalinks for better SEO and user experience.

 ## Key Features: